 I learnt that my sense of self is very separate from being a chef wife.
 I stand in the back row and quietly cheerlead, never add to the stress.
 In my social circle, I heard chef wives call their husbands as many times as 20 times a day.
 And often times they call during service hours.
 That’s adding alot of unnecessary stress.

-At the end of the day, I think you need to be really comfortable with yourself, on your own and be that pillar of support always and on demand.
+At the end of the day, if you plan to be married to a chef, I think you need to be really comfortable with yourself, on your own and be that pillar of support always and on demand.
 It’s a partnership and we don’t want to fall into the blame game of me against you.

 I think chef wives like many wives supporting their husbands in equally demanding high profile careers deal with it the same way.
 In the meantime, I am just immensely grateful that we live in Asia and can afford hired help, because, well, let’s just say housekeeping isn’t a forte of mine.